Expand Neurons, Not Parameters: Appendix

 \subsubsection{Training and Parameters}

 In our experiments, we compare three types of models: base neural network, Gram-split model, and a random-split model (Section \ref{sec:realworldmodels}).
 Training was performed on 6 RTX 2080 Ti GPU's, although these tasks are not demanding and could be run on CPU.
+The number of pre-training epochs was chosen so that at the time of the FPE split, the model had reached performance at least within $95\%$ of that of a fully converged model across all datasets.